 Ending the practice of submitting claims for services provided to patients who cannot provide proof of AHCIP coverage or Alberta residency will reduce the number of unpaid billing claims and ensure services are provided to eligible residents.
 Four other provinces do not provide good faith claims.

 Benefit program changes

-Effective March 31, 2020, this program will be eliminated.
+- Effective March 31, 2020, this program was eliminated.
 This program currently reimburses eligible physicians for costs incurred for the maintenance and enhancement of knowledge, skills, and competency.
-This will bring Alberta in line with Ontario.
+This brings Alberta in line with Ontario.

-Effective March 31, 2021, eligibility criteria will be revised to ensure that only rural and remote communities are eligible for payments.
-Payments will change to a variable fee based on the isolation of a community.
-The program currently provides funding supports to urban communities (e.g. Spruce Grove).
+- It was originally announced that effective March 31, 2021, eligibility criteria would be revised to ensure that only rural and remote communities are eligible for payments.
+This included announcing that payments will change to a variable fee based on the isolation of a community.
+The program currently provides funding supports to urban communities, for example, Spruce Grove.

 Other compensation options